fvilers/tiny-editor/README.md

 3. Add a `data-tiny-editor` attribute to the HTML element you want to transform into an editor

-## How to exact the formatted text
+## How to extract the formatted text

 Listen for the `input` event on the editor HTML element.